 Traditional Individual Retirement Accounts (IRAs) and qualified retirement plans – 401(k)s, profit-sharing plans, etc. – as well as savings accounts, certificates of deposit and investments are efficient for building your wealth.
 However, when you pass away, what’s in these accounts may be subject to income tax when the funds are distributed to your beneficiaries.
 Additionally, the federal government requires that a minimum distribution be taken from IRAs and most qualified retirement plans each year, whether you need the money or not, beginning at age 72.

-Your financial representative and Lafayette Life can offer a variety of solutions to help maximize the inheritance you leave by transferring capital from one asset to another, creating a favorable after-tax outcome.
+Your financial representative can offer a variety of solutions to help maximize the inheritance you leave by transferring capital from one asset to another, creating a favorable after-tax outcome.
 This could include using the required minimum distribution to fund a life insurance policy – which generally passes tax-free to beneficiaries – to help preserve the legacy you intend for your loved ones to enjoy.

 Protecting a Lifetime of SavingsYou’ve worked a lifetime to save enough to live comfortably during retirement and leave a legacy for your family and perhaps your favorite charity.
 All of your assets in which you have an interest, with a few exceptions, are included in your estate for estate tax purposes.

 Estate taxes and other transfer costs – including debts, additional taxes, final expenses and administrative fees – generally must be paid before the balance of the estate is distributed to your heirs.
 These taxes and expenses can take a big bite out of the assets you’ve accumulated.